-Healthcare Documentation(formerly medical transcription) is one of the fastest growing home-based professions in the country.
-The demand for qualified healthcare documentation specialists continues to accelerate, creating unprecedented financial and career opportunities for people who have the skills to succeed in the fast-paced environment.
-Richland Community College offers a dynamic Healthcare Documentation certificate that can be completed in three semesters, or a Healthcare Documentation degree that can be completed in four semesters full time, completely online.
+Medical Transcription is one of the fastest growing home-based professions in the country.
+The demand for qualified medical transcriptionists continues to accelerate, creating unprecedented financial and career opportunities for people who have the skills to succeed in the fast-paced environment.
+Richland Community College offers a dynamic Medical Transcription certificate that can be completed in three semesters, or a Medical Transcription degree that can be completed in four semesters full time, completely online.
 Richland is proud to offer many medical courses that provide a strong foundation and support for the exceptional medical transcription experience attained in our program.

 REGISTRATION AND APPLICATION INFORMATION